pagkly/Zed/Investopedia3/Term Deposit Definition.md

 If a customer wants to close a term deposit before the end of the term, or maturity, the customer will be subject to a penalty.
 This penalty may include the loss of any interest paid on the deposit account until that point.
 Closing the CD before the term ends lets the customer take back the principal amount invested but with the forfeiture of the earned interest.

-The penalty for withdrawing prematurely or against the agreement is stated at the time of opening a term deposit, as required by the [Truth in Savings Act](https://www.investopedia.com/terms/t/truth-in-savings-act.asp).
+The penalty for withdrawing prematurely or against the agreement is stated at the time of opening a term deposit, as required by the [[Truth in Savings Act]](https://www.investopedia.com/terms/t/truth-in-savings-act.asp).

 Sometimes, if interest rates have risen considerably, it might be worth it for a customer to close the term deposit early, take the penalty for the early withdrawal, and reinvest the funds elsewhere at a higher rate.
 It's important to be sure that the alternative rate is high enough to more than compensate for the original rate on the term deposit plus the cost of the penalty.